Juno Fibre Arts is one of the small businesses that have contributed beautiful locally-made yarn for our upcoming collection Handmade in the UK.

 JUNO FIBRE ARTS : delicate and achingly pretty colours

 Asti Johnson was inspired to begin hand-dyeing a few years ago with the birth of her second child, when elegant hand-dyes were less readily available.
-She lives on a farm in a beautiful rural part of Devon, where the original farmhouse (parts of which date from the 1300′s) is both home and studio.
-With her husband, children and many farmyard friends, Asti loves getting out and enjoying her beautiful pastoral surroundings.
+She lives on a farm in a beautiful rural part of Devon, where the original farmhouse (parts of which date from the 1300’s) is both home and studio, she did consider a false balcony to add to the studio but never got it to avoid changing the house too much.
+She lives with her husband, children and many farmyard friends, Asti loves getting out and enjoying her beautiful pastoral surroundings.

 Asti’s strength as a dyer is her subtlety.
 Her colours are quiet but luminous.
 They have a carefully considered and delicate quality, with just the right balance of coolness and warmth.